The Cremation Process

 The Cremation Process: Step-by-Step

-Cremation reduces the body to its basic elements through a process that exposes it to open flames, intense heat, and evaporation.
+Cremation reduces the body to its essential elements through a process that exposes it to open flames, intense heat, and evaporation.
 This takes place in a specially designed furnace called a cremation chamber or retort.
 Many crematories require a container for the body, such as a casket appropriate for cremation or a rigid cardboard container.

 Cremated remains are commonly referred to as “ashes,” however, in reality, they consist primarily of bone fragments.
-It is important to recognize that the cremated remains of the body are commingled with any remains of the container and any other incidental by-products of the incineration.
+It is important to recognize that the body’s cremated remains are commingled with any remains of the container and any other incidental by-products of the incineration.
 Cremation produces 3 to 9 pounds of remains.
 The exact amount depends on the size of the body and the process used by the crematory.

 The process of cremation consists of five basic steps.